-Forge Holiday Group expects these challenges to remain throughout 2024, although we do not foresee a significant effect on demand.
-As experienced during the Covid crisis, holidays are still seen as an "essential" spend in the modern economy, rather than a luxury.
-The group also feels that the current property portfolio offers a wide variety of holidays, at varying price levels to meet the changes in customer behaviour and demand.
+The Group's experience through the likes of Covid and during times of increased cost of living, clearly indicates that holidays are still seen as an "essential" spend in the modern economy, rather than a luxury.
+The current property portfolio offers a wide variety of holidays at varying price levels to meet the changes in customer behaviour and demand.